-Note that there are two tunnels, the tourist-packed Ben Dinh Tunnels, and the Ben Duoc Tunnels, which is 30 minutes further away, but can offer travelers a more authentic experience as there are less altered original sights.
+Note that there are two tunnels, the tourist-packed Ben Dinh Tunnels, and the Ben Duoc Tunnels, which are 30 minutes further away, but can offer travelers a more authentic experience as there are fewer altered original sights.
 It is recommended that you should visit Cu Chi Tunnels during the dry season from November to April.
 The entrance fee is VND 110,000/person.

 Hoi An Ancient Town street at night

-As one of the top destinations in Vietnam, Hoi An remains ancient and taciturn thanks to the great maintenance of its unique architecture - a combination of Japanese, Chinese, European architectural influence with the indigenous culture.
-Nowadays, there are still over 1,000 well preserved wooden and brick houses with traditional motifs along with architectural monuments like pagodas, churches, family ancestor worship houses, and bridges.
+As one of the top destinations in Vietnam, Hoi An remains ancient and taciturn thanks to the great maintenance of its unique architecture - a combination of Japanese, Chinese, and European architectural influence with the indigenous culture.
+Nowadays, there are still over 1,000 well-preserved wooden and brick houses with traditional motifs along with architectural monuments like pagodas, churches, family ancestor worship houses, and bridges.

 When traveling to Hoi An, you will feel as if you’re inside an artistic, abstract folk painting.
 From the Japanese Covered Bridge, Phuc Kien, Trieu Chau, and Quang Dong Assembly Hall, to Hoi An Museum of History and Culture and Hoi An art craft manufacturing workshop, those are just a few of many essential attractions you shouldn’t miss.
-Other than its unique architecture, Hoi An also preserves its oral and intangible heritage in the form of culture, custom, costume, festival, exquisite local cuisine like Cao Lau, Mi Quang, Banh Bao, Banh Vac, signature rice chicken and so much more.
+Other than its unique architecture, Hoi An also preserves its oral and intangible heritage in the form of culture, customs, costumes, festivals, exquisite local cuisine like Cao Lau, Mi Quang, Banh Bao, Banh Vac, signature rice chicken and so much more.

 The best time to visit Hoi An is between February and April when the climate is mild with few chances of rain as the temperature in the summer can be very high, and there will be lots of rain from October to November.
 Especially, if you visit Hoi An on the 14th day of the lunar calendar every month, you will have the opportunity to participate in the Hoi An Lunar Festival.
 Every street and corner will be lit by beautiful bright red lanterns.
 People also drop floating candle lantern ships down the river for good fortune.